Bkairis/both_sides/README.md

 *Sample Texts*

-In addition to the functions above, a sample .txt file for both Clinton and Trump's Presidential Nomination Acceptance speeches have been attached.
+In addition to the functions above, sample texts for both Clinton and Trump's Presidential Nomination Acceptance speeches have been attached so that they might be used with the Generate code.
+Users should save eace speech as a .txt file and upload it to python notebook.